By the end of this section, you will be able to:

 The international gamma-ray community is planning the Cherenkov Telescope Array (CTA), two arrays of telescopes, one in each hemisphere, which will indirectly measure gamma rays from the ground.
 The CTA will measure gamma-ray energies a thousand times as great as the Fermi telescope can detect.

-Several groups of astronomers around the globe interested in studying visible light and infrared are exploring the feasibility of building ground-based telescopes with mirrors larger than 30 meters across.
+Several groups of astronomers around the globe interested in studying visible light and the infrared are exploring the feasibility of building ground-based telescopes with mirrors larger than 30 meters across.
 Stop and think what this means: 30 meters is one-third the length of a football field.
 It is technically impossible to build and transport a single astronomical mirror that is 30 meters or larger in diameter.
 The primary mirror of these giant telescopes will consist of smaller mirrors, all aligned so that they act as a very large mirror in combination.
-These include the Thirty-Meter Telescope for which construction has begun at the top of Mauna Kea in Hawaii.